ZigeW/Causality-in-CV/Theory-based Causal inference.md

 ![1648196397240](https://github.com/ZigeW/Causality-in-CV/raw/main/images/1648196397240.png)

 - predicting ITE from *observational data*, under the assumption of *strong ignorability* $\simeq$*no-hidden confounding*

-- generalization-error bound - expected ITE estimation error of a representation is bounded by the standard generalization-error of that representation + the distance between the treated and control distributions induced by the representation (error of learning $Y_1$ and $Y_0$ + IPM term, when $t \bot x​$ , IPM is 0)
+- generalization-error bound - expected ITE estimation error of a representation is bounded by the standard generalization-error of that representation + the distance between the treated and control distributions induced by the representation

+   (error of learning $Y_1$ and $Y_0$ + IPM term, when $t \bot\bot x$ , IPM is 0)

 - bound $\rightarrow$  algo. learn a "balanced" representation such that the induced treated and control distribution look similar